mokeyish/gitlab-svgs/README.md

   ```
 - Assign the merge request to a maintainer of the **GitLab SVGs** project.
   You can find the maintainers on the [GitLab project overview page](https://about.gitlab.com/handbook/engineering/projects#gitlab-svgs).

+### Adding third-party logos or trademarks

+1. See the [process for adding third-party trademarks to GitLab](https://about.gitlab.com/handbook/legal/policies/third-party-trademark-usage-guidelines/#process-for-adding-third-party-trademarks-to-gitlab) in the handbook.
+1. Place approved assets in the `/illustrations/third-party-logos` directory.

 ### Exporting icons from Figma